ABA THERAPY FOR AUTISM, ASPERGER'S AND ASD

 AUTISM, ASPERGER'S, DIAGNOSIS AND ABA THERAPY

 Autism, Asperger's Syndrome, PDD, PDD NOS are Functional Disorders requiring expert Diagnosis, Biomedical assessment and treatment, ABA therapy and family support.
 The Clinical staff of the Behavioural Neurotherapy clinic and associated Health Professionals are committed to investigating and treating the many possible Biomedical and Physiological factors that underpin Autism Spectrum Disorders.
 We are committed and passionate about investigating and treating the possible underlying causes of Autism Spectrum Disorders.
 In line with international best practice recommendations, the clinic uses a multidisciplinary approach to assessment and intervention, drawing from current research in the areas of Psychology, Speech Pathology, Occupational Therapy, Genetics, Medicine, Nutrition, Neuroscience, and Microbiology.
-To this end we have introduced Pivotal Response Treatment into our ABA therapy.
+To this end we have introduced Pivotal Response Treatment.

 AUTISM VICTORIA (AMAZE)